FastRoutervs.Portkey

 Both are OpenAI-compatible.
 The bulk of migration is endpoint and key changes.
 Portkey Configs (fallback, conditional routing) port to FastRouter strategies — usually a 1:1 mapping with category-based routing replacing some conditional rules.
 Virtual keys map to FastRouter API keys.
 We help with cutover for production workloads.

-It's real and it's broader than FastRouter's.
+It's real and broader than FastRouter's.
 If you specifically need a long-tail model that only one provider hosts, Portkey is more likely to have it on day one.
 For the top 30 models that drive ~95% of production traffic in 2026, both cover them.

 Genuinely broader than FastRouter's today.
 60+ built-ins, plus Patronus AI (hallucination detection, RAG-specific), Aporia (data leak prevention, policies), and integrations with Bedrock and Azure native guardrails.
 If your security team has specific 3rd-party guardrail requirements, this is a real Portkey advantage.